IngredientsMeat12 Best Charcuterie and Cured Meats for Your Board

 Terrine

-Terrine is a French classic, often made from coarsely chopped meats, vegetables, and herbs that are cooked together and then pressed into a loaf-shaped mold.
-It can vary greatly in flavor and ingredients but always adds a touch of sophistication and variety to a charcuterie board.
-Whether made with wild game, poultry, or even seafood, a terrine is a showcase of culinary craftsmanship.
+Terrine is a French classic, often made from coarsely chopped meats, vegetables, and herbs cooked together and then pressed into a loaf-shaped mold.
+It can vary greatly in flavor and ingredients but always adds sophistication and variety to a charcuterie board.
+Whether made with wild game, poultry, or even seafood, a terrine is a must.

 Boudin